 How to Get Better at Stress

-I finished writing my new book The Resilience Toolkit: Powerful Practices for Bouncing Back from Disappointment, Difficulty, and Even Disaster (September 2018, New World Library) last Sunday morning.
+I finished writing my new book Resilience: Powerful Practices for Bouncing Back from Disappointment, Difficulty and Even Disaster (September 2018, New World Library) last Sunday morning.

 That evening I discovered another wonderful resource for recovering resilience: The Well at the New York Times.
 Hundreds of weekly online posts on the brain, exercise, sleep, emotions, parenting, etc. So this December 2017 newsletter has a different format – passing on to you a wealth of information about dealing with stress by Tara Parker-Pope.
 Here’s the link to the entire guide below.
 It’s substantive!
 You might want to subscribe to The Well yourself.
 It’s free, rich in content, accurate, and phenomenally practical.